walkthetalk/zircon/docs/syscalls/vmo_set_cache_policy.md

 physical memory.

-**ZX_ERR_BAD_STATE** Cache policy cannot be changed because the VMO is presently mapped, cloned, a clone itself, or have any memory committed.
+**ZX_ERR_BAD_STATE** Cache policy cannot be changed because the VMO is presently mapped, has children, is a child itself, or have any memory committed.

 ## SEE ALSO